MysteryPancake/Houdini-Fun/README.md

 v@P -= (dist - iso) * normalize(dir);
 ```

-Doing this in a for loop with blurring each step, you get a nice deformation effect.
+Doing this in a for loop with blurring each step, you get a nice deintersection effect.

-Note this doesn't always deintersect correctly!
-For better results, use the Detangle node instead.
+Note this doesn't consider faces, so it doesn't always work!
+Use a Detangle node for more reliable results.

 <p align="left">
 	<img src="./images/hdas/deintersect1.webp" height="280">